AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

 }
 ```

-This code will feel unresponsive since it updates the player position in an event handler that's almost certainly going to run slower than the device's refresh rate, outside the animation frame.
+This code will feel unresponsive since it updates the player position in a keydown handler that's almost certainly going to run slower than the device's refresh rate, outside the animation frame.
 So even if the player keeps a button pressed continuously, their position will update very slowly compared to all other animations, causing their movement to feel sluggish.
 In other words, the player will feel like their input can't keep up with the rest of the game.

 The correct approach is to keep track of all keys that are currently pressed and update the game state in the animation frame.
 There are many ways to do this; here is just one example using a `Set` to keep track of pressed keys: